JupiterOne-Archives/docs-old/guides/J1-what-is-it.md

 ### Policies

-The JupiterOne Policies app enbales you to articulate your organization policies and associate them to your compliance requirements.
+The JupiterOne Policies app enables you to articulate your organization policies and associate them to your compliance requirements.

 Each policy and procedure document is written in its own individual Markdown file, and you can configure each policy file to link to other files.
 The templates are